pjh5474/CRA-RBM-Assistant/README.md

 As clinical trials become more data-driven and risk-based, CRAs are increasingly expected to understand not only documents and regulations, but also data flow, system usage, query management, and risk indicators across trial sites.

 This project was developed as a portfolio project to demonstrate how software engineering and data management experience can be applied to CRA-related workflows.

+## Career Transition Context

+This project was created as a career-transition portfolio project for moving from data management and software development experience into a Clinical Research Associate role.

+The project is designed to show how data quality management, issue tracking, API development, database design, and dashboard implementation can be applied to CRA monitoring workflows.

+Core strengths demonstrated by this project include:

+- Structuring operational data into reviewable workflows
+- Tracking missing, pending, expired, and unresolved items
+- Connecting risk indicators to CRA follow-up actions
+- Translating site-level data into monitoring report draft content
+- Applying audit-like traceability to data changes
+- Understanding the relationship between clinical trial operations, data quality, and monitoring preparation

 ## 2. Project Goal